Yomguithereal/colifrapy/docs/goodies.rst

 Simplified Action Hub
 ---------------------
-If your program is just simple as getting only one positionnal argument from the user in order to choose the action to perform, you might want to use colifrapy_action argument in you yaml setting file.
+If your program is as simple as parsing one positionnal argument given by the user in order to choose the action to perform, you might want to use colifrapy_action argument in you yaml setting file.

 Example::